 Branding yourself as one is the first step in becoming a marketable and professional freelance writer on Constant Content.
-Starting with uploading a decent photograph to your Constant Content profile and creating an intriguing bio are two ways to show you’re a professional writer.
+Uploading a decent photograph to your Constant Content profile and creating an intriguing bio are two ways to show you’re a professional writer.

 Next, add your author bio, preferably written in the third person.
-You can use up to 120 words that describe your skills, experience, and qualifications related to writing.
-Remember, your bio will help a client decide if they want to work with you.
+You can use up to 120 words describing your writing skills, experience, and qualifications.
+Remember, your bio will help clients decide if they want to work with you.

-Clients frequently ask for content from those who have previously written the type of content they are looking for.
+Clients frequently ask for content from those who have previously written the type of content they want.
 Write your bio to reflect your experience.

 Once approved to write for Constant Content, you can join an Expert Group based on your experience or qualifications.
 The Expert Group content generally sells for more as it’s considered expert-level content.